 Use a remittance service

-There are many money payment transfer services around, such as WorldRemit and Western Union.
-However, some of these companies are expensive to use and provide a “one size fits all” service to both personal and business customers.
-The best bet is to find a remittance payment provider that offers dedicated business merchant accounts to everyone from sole traders and startups to multinational corporations.
+There are many money payment transfer services and gateways around, such as WorldRemit and Western Union.
+However, some of these companies are expensive to use and provide a ‘one size fits all’ service to both personal and business customers.
+The best bet is to find an online remittance payment provider that offers dedicated business merchant accounts to everyone from sole traders and start-ups to multinational corporations.
 You normally pay a single, low fee and get some of the best exchange rates on the market.
 Even better, these transfers are usually instantaneous and benefit from some of the best security on the market.

-In conclusion, there are a tonne of different options for making cross-border payments.
-And depending on where you live and the technology you have access to, one payment method may suit your business better than the next.
-The solution is probably to use a payment service provider or gateway that has years of expertise in this field.
-What most payment service providers feature is a robust one-stop solution that’s perfect for making global merchant payments.
+In conclusion, there is a tonne of different options for making online cross-border payments.
+And depending on where you live and the online technology you have access to, one payment method or gateway may suit your business or merchants better than the next.
+The solution is probably to use a payment service provider or online gateway that has years of expertise in this field.
+What most payment service providers feature is a robust one-stop gateway solution that’s best for making global merchant payments.